The Quarter Shrinker uses a technique called high-velocity

 Once the spark gap fires, current climbs in

-work coil at a rate that may approach five billion
+work coil at a rate that can approach five billion

 amperes per second.
 As the work coil current increases, it creates a rapidly increasing magnetic field within the work coil.

-The natural resonant frequency of the resulting LC circuit (i.e. the capacitor bank
+The natural resonant frequency of the resulting LC circuit (the capacitor bank

-and the inductance of the work coil and bank wiring) ranges between 8 -10 kilohertz (kHz).
+and the inductance of the work coil, cables and bus bars) ranges between 7.8 to10 kilohertz (kHz).
 Through electromagnetic induction ("transformer action"), a

 huge circulating alternating current (AC) is induced within the coin.
-Because of skin effect,
+Due to skin effect,

 the induced current within the coin is confined to the outermost rim of

 the coin, forming a ring of current only about 1/20 of an inch wide.
-Because of Lenz's Law, the magnetic fields from the coin and work coil strongly oppose each
+And, because of Lenz's Law, the magnetic fields from the coin and work coil strongly oppose each

-other, resulting in tremendous repulsion forces (called Lorentz force) between
+other, resulting in tremendous repulsion (called Lorentz forces) between

 the initial energy stored in